jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/write/_initfor.md

   * `_projectId` is the ID of the project to which the funding cycle being initialized belongs.
   * `_baseFundingCycle` is the funding cycle to base the initialized one on.
   * `_configuration` is the configuration of the funding cycle being initialized.
-  * `_mustStartAtOrAfter` is the time before which the initialized funding cycle can't start.
+  * `_mustStartAtOrAfter` is the time before which the initialized funding cycle cannot start.
   * `_weight` is the weight to give the newly initialized funding cycle.
 * The function is private to this contract.
 * The function doesn't return anything.